masak/workshop/tell-vs-ask.md

 belonged to it, instead of logic leaking out of the schedule class into other parts of the program.

+In some sense, it's about not micromanaging our objects.
+They've grown up now, so let them go out into the world and make a life of their own.

 The extreme point of this is to design objects that are complete black boxes.
 All you can ever really do is tell them things, and see if the object accepts it or not.
 It's an interesting way to program, and it works surprisingly well.

 A new-ish movement in programming called CQRS (Command-Query Responsibility Segregation) builds partly on this principle: to separate **tell** and **ask** into completely different objects in the system.
+The "tell" objects are excellent for business logic which shouldn't leak out to the rest of the system.
+The "ask" objects make excellent derived views of the "tell" objects.

 TimToady pointed out during the workshop that introspection is another example of "tell, don't ask" being broken.
 In that case, we're leaking logic out of the